andrewhirzel/fantt/README.md

 # fantt
 Field Audio Notes Transcriber and Timestamper

 Welcome to Field Audio Notes Transcriber and Timestamper.
 The purpose is to take pre-recorded audio notes and produce a simple .csv file with timestamps and the spoken phrases using IBMs Watson AI.

-The output .csv will look like this:
+To get you interested, here's your sample output.

    0
    1.29	2.69	I'm a lumberjack
    3.7	4.96	and that' ok

 Notes: